 Medicare Part D excludes any drugs covered under Medicare Part A or Part B, such as drugs that are administered in a pump, covered under hospice benefits, or End Stage Renal Disease (ESRD) benefits.
-Pharmacies are responsible for ensuring that claims eligible for coverage under Medicare Part A or Part B are not adjudicated under Medicare Part D. For example, insulin, when used in a pump, must be billed under Medicare Part B.
+Pharmacies are responsible for ensuring that claims eligible for coverage under Medicare Part A or Part B are not adjudicated under Medicare Part D. For example, insulin, when used in a non-disposable pump, must be billed under Medicare Part B.

-On applicable insulin products, a POS message will be returned on the claim that states, "If used in nondisposable pump, submit to Medicare Part B." The Pharmacy must verify insulin is not being used in a pump before submitting the claim to pay under Medicare Part D. In situations where the Covered Person is using an insulin pump, the claim is not eligible for Part D submission.
+On applicable insulin products, a POS message will be returned on the claim that states, "If used in non-disposable pump, submit to Medicare Part B." The Pharmacy must verify insulin is not being used in a non-disposable pump before submitting the claim to pay under Medicare Part D. In situations where the Covered Person is using a non-disposable insulin pump, the claim is not eligible for Part D submission.